Last updated on 27 May 2021 by Reza

 The loans offered on Twino may default.
 This is not a particular risk from the platform, but you have to expect this risk when lending.

 Typically, the default risk of loans can be significantly reduced by investors tending to invest in loans with better ratings.

 Twino, however, does not publish ratings.
 However, since ratings are always related to expected returns, you can assume that the loans with lower interest rates on Twino have a higher credit score.

 Twino can be classified as reputable.
 The platform has been on the market since 2015 and has been growing continuously ever since.

-In our opinion, the platform should be monitored by a financial market regulator in a timely manner, which will increase the confidence of professional investors as well.
+In our opinion, the platform should be monitored by a financial regulator in a timely manner, which will increase the confidence of professional investors as well.
 As a result, the platform will benefit from further growth and investors from increased respectability.
-At the current time (January 2021), Twino has applied for a license with the Latvian Financial Market Authority.
+At present (January 2021), Twino has applied for a license with the Latvian Financial Market Authority.

 How should the two Twino guarantees, BuyBack Guarantee and Payment Guarantee, be assessed?

-In the case of loans issued with the PG rating (Payment Guarantee), Twino steps in if irregularities occur.
+In the case of loans issued with the PG (Payment Guarantee) rating, Twino steps in if irregularities occur.
 This practically means that Twino pays the installments and interest for the borrower.

 The situation is different with the BB (BuyBack Guarantee) rating.
-For loans with this rating, Twino will fully compensate the investor should a borrower be 60 days in arrears.
+For loans with this rating, Twino will fully compensate the investor should a borrower be 60 days late.
 Part of the compensation is also the unpaid interest.

 If the platform overestimates itself and lends too aggressively, the guarantees are ultimately not worth much.